 Sat., Oct.
-7, 2023 is the date of this year's country draft, from 10:00 am until 12:00 pm.
+5, 2024 is the date of this year's country draft, from 10:00 am until 12:00 pm.
 If possible, at least one member from your group should register for the draft on our website, show up about 15 minutes early; confer with the other delegates from their school (if they haven't already pre-selected a few nations) about which countries they'd like to represent; and then we draw school names from a hat, and everyone gets to pick their countries in the order drawn.
-We will also review the delegate handbook with resolution-writing information, located on our website, at the country draft.
+We will also review resources on the Civitas website, including resolution-writing information, at the country draft.
 If your group is too far away to attend the country draft, a list of countries can be sent to Stephanie at gavinstephanie89@gmail.com.